Peer Effects in Random Consideration Sets: The Model

-Altogether, the above three components characterize our dynamic model of peer effects in random consideration sets.
-This model leads to a sequence of choices that evolves through time according to a Markov random process.
+Altogether, the three elements just described characterize our initial model of peer effects in random consideration sets.
+(As mentioned above, we consider later several extensions.)
+This model leads to a sequence of joint choices that evolves through time according to a Markov random process.
+An equilibrium in this model is an invariant distribution on the space of joint choices of the dynamic process, that describes the frequency by which each member of the group selects each option.
+We next present three key assumptions we invoke in the paper.

-Let us add a few final comments about our model.
-First, it represents truly boundedly rational agents.
-The people in our framework do not solve a dynamic optimization problem and their choice sets may thereby not include their most preferred alternatives for long periods of time.
-Second, in our initial specification, the only source of randomness in choice is via consideration sets.
-In this sense, our initial model captures a single, though important, channel of possible mistakes in choices.
-The social network shapes the nature and the strength of these mistakes.
-As we mentioned earlier, we extend the analysis to random preferences in Section~\ref{RP}.
-In this extension, $\operatorname{R}_{a}\left( \cdot \mid \mathcal{C}\right)$ is not an indicator function but a distribution on $\mathcal{Y}$.
-Lastly, notice that we modeled peer effects via consideration sets.
-In this sense, our approach departs from the canonical model of peer effects in preferences.
-We add more to this distinction below.